andriabechvaia1-coder/Final_I2AI/answer.md

 * Click the **Submit** (Send/Paper Airplane) icon.
 * Gemini will process the instruction, utilizing its spatial reasoning models to intelligently merge the wild dog into the exact location requested.

-> **Screenshot Guidance 6:** Capture a screenshot of the interface while Gemini displays its newly generated image options on your screen.

 ### Step 2.4: Save and Export Your Result
 * Hover your cursor over the generated image option that looks most realistic.